Staff: Frank Perna, Ed.D., Ph.D.

-Dr. Perna has been listed on the Sport Psychology Registry of the United States Olympic Committee, served as a research psychologist at the 1996 Olympic Games, was elected to the executive boards of the Association of Applied Sport Psychology and the American Psychological Association's Division of Exercise & Sport Psychology, and served on the editorial board for the Journal of Applied Sport Psychology and on two Commonwealth of Massachusetts Expert Panels on the Safety of Bariatric Surgery.
-He was also the recipient of the Dorothy Harris Early Career Contribution award the Walter Peach Health Psychology career award from the Association of Applied Sport Psychology.
+Dr. Perna has been listed on the Sport Psychology Registry of the United States Olympic Committee.
+He served as a research psychologist at the 1996 Olympic Games in Atlanta, Georgia.
+He was elected to the executive boards of the Association of Applied Sport Psychology and the American Psychological Association's Division of Exercise & Sport Psychology, and he served on the editorial board for the Journal of Applied Sport Psychology and on two Commonwealth of Massachusetts Expert Panels on the Safety of Bariatric Surgery.
+He was also the recipient of the Dorothy Harris Early Career Contribution award and the Walter Peach Health Psychology career award from the Association of Applied Sport Psychology.
 He received his Bachelor's degree from the East Stroudsburg University, obtained Doctorates in Counseling Psychology and Health Psychology from Boston University and the University of Pittsburgh, respectively, and completed a clinical psychology internship in medical psychology at the Boston Veterans Administration Medical Center.
 He also held postdoctoral fellowships at the U.S. Olympic Training Center and the University of Miami.

 Selected Publications and Presentations